Santa Clarita Truck Accident Lawyers

 How To Establish Negligence

 Liability hinges on the concept of negligence.
-The injured party must prove that the other party’s actions or inaction caused the accident.
+The injured party must demonstrate that the other party’s actions or inaction caused the accident.
 To establish negligence, you need to show that these four elements are present:

 - Duty of Care — Every driver on the road, including truck drivers, has a legal obligation or duty to drive safely and follow traffic laws.